 To avoid having to go back to the store to recover a few dollars, make sure you always check the receipt before leaving the store.
 However, if you only notice an error when you’re back home, you can go back to the store.
 It’s never too late to assert your rights.

-The section Price indicated in the store provides all the information about the pricing of items, the display of prices, and the Price Accuracy Policy.
+The Prices and Discounts section provides all the information about the pricing of items, the display of prices, and the Price Accuracy Policy.

 Merchants must display the selling price of every item sold in their store.